mbridak/wfd_py_logger/README.md

 ## K6GTE Winter Field Day logger (Curses)

 The logger is written in Python 3, and uses the curses lib.
 It will work with Linux and Mac, but since the Windows curses lib is lacking it will not work properly in Windows.
+A newer version based on PyQt5 can be found [here](https://github.com/mbridak/pyqtwfdlogger).

 The log is stored in an sqlite3 database file 'WFD_Curses.db'.
 If you need to wipe everything and start clean, just delete this file.
 The screen size expected by the program is an 80 x 24 character terminal.
 Nothing needs to be installed, compiled etc...
 Just make WFD_Curses.py executable and run it within the same folder.